How to Learn Spanish on Your Own

 Spanish is also an Italic language.
 So are French, Italian and Romanian.
 So, if you speak any of these languages, you'll have an advantage in learning Spanish that speakers of non-Italic languages will not have.

-Moreover, if you speak a language belonging to the Indo-European family, this should make the learning curve slightly smoother as Spanish is also from that language family.
+Moreover, if you speak a language belonging to the Indo-European family, this should make the learning curve slightly easier as Spanish is also from that language family.

 Features of Spanish